jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-08-28-how-to-install-a-tpm-module.md

 More details on Wikipedia <a href="https://en.wikipedia.org/wiki/Trusted_Platform_Module#TPM_1.2_vs_TPM_2.0" target="_blank">here</a>.

+### Why do I need a TPM for Windows 11?

+Microsoft is looking to improve security and reliability in Windows 11, and TPM is part of this push.
+In their own words:

+<blockquote>Windows 11 raises the bar for security by requiring hardware that can enable protections like Windows Hello, Device Encryption, virtualization-based security (VBS), hypervisor-protected code integrity (HVCI) and Secure Boot.
+The combination of these features has been shown to reduce malware by 60% on tested devices.
+To meet the principle, all Windows 11 supported CPUs have an embedded TPM, support secure boot, and support VBS and specific VBS capabilities.</blockquote>

 ### Do I have a TPM already?

 To check if you have a TPM: